The Great Wave Off Kanagawa by Hokusai

 member of the International Warning system.

 * NB.
-To be honest it is unfortunately true that the South East Asian earthquake
+Like a lot of people it is unfortunately true that the South East Asian earthquake

 & resulting Tsunami put such places as the Andaman & Nicobar islands